/ EN

 Grave of Lord Nariyoshi (Ninth Lord)

-He also promoted civil engineering projects, such as the construction of a new river in Hikawa District.
+devoted himself to civil engineering projects, advancing the construction of the Shinkawa River in Hikawa District.

-Although he showed an interest in Western culture, it is said he favored simple foods like millet rice and simmered daikon radish.
+While he was interested in Western culture, there are also anecdotes that he was fond of millet rice and simmered daikon radish.

 He passed away in 1863 at the age of 49.